-BHB is a small energy-carrying molecule that can be converted to other energy carriers such as acetyl-CoA, succinyl-CoA, and nicotinamide adenine dinucleotide (NAD+).
-BHB is also a signaling molecule involved in basic metabolic processes in a variety of cell types.
+BHB is a small energy-carrying molecule that can convert to other energy carriers such as acetyl-CoA, succinyl-CoA, and nicotinamide adenine dinucleotide (NAD+).
+BHB is also a signaling molecule involved in basic metabolic processes in various cell types.

 Evidence suggests BHB benefits human health via the promotion of:

 Because BHB is involved in such foundational cellular functions as gene regulation, increasing BHB concentrations may be protective against a wide range of diseases.
-Strategies for enhancing blood concentrations of BHB include:
+Strategies for enhancing BHB concentrations include:

 Research in rodents and cell cultures suggests that fasting (which induces endogenous ketone production) and BHB administration reduce cellular senescence via increased expression of the transcription factor Oct4, a protein that binds to DNA and regulates cell regeneration and stem cell differentiation.
 Activation of Oct4 led to activation of senescence-associated markers such as mTOR inhibition and AMPK activation, two pathways that modulate lifespan.
 Future studies are needed to translate these results into relevant use for humans because humans have very different nutritional needs than mice and cells in culture.

 Inflammasomes are large, intracellular complexes that detect and respond to internal and external threats.
-Activation of inflammasomes has been implicated in a host of inflammatory disorders.
-The NLRP3 inflammasome, in particular, triggers the release of the pro-inflammatory proteins interleukin (IL)-1 beta and IL-18 and drives pyroptosis, a form of cell death that is triggered by pro-inflammatory signals and closely linked with inflammation.
+Activation of inflammasomes drives a host of inflammatory disorders.
+The NLRP3 inflammasome, in particular, triggers the release of the proinflammatory proteins interleukin (IL)-1 beta and IL-18 and drives pyroptosis, a form of cell death triggered by proinflammatory signals and closely linked with inflammation.
 Because BHB inhibits NLRP3 activation, it may be an effective treatment for chronic inflammatory issues.

-A study in rats investigated the effects of BHB on the NLRP3 inflammasome in gout, an inflammatory disorder of the joints, and found that a ketogenic diet-induced production of beta-hydroxybutyrate, which in turn protected the animals against uric acid-induced elevations in pro-inflammatory interleukin-1 beta.
-Examination of the animals' joints revealed that the rats that ate the ketogenic diet had less joint inflammation than those fed a normal diet.
+A study in rats investigated the effects of BHB on the NLRP3 inflammasome in gout, an inflammatory disorder of the joints, and found that a ketogenic diet boosted the production of beta-hydroxybutyrate, which in turn protected the animals against uric acid-induced elevations in proinflammatory interleukin-1 beta.
+Examination of the animals' joints revealed that the rats that ate the ketogenic diet had less joint inflammation than those fed a regular diet.
 (See "Research summaries" below for more information about this study.)
 Another study investigated the effects of BHB administration or a ketogenic diet in mouse models of various NLRP3-mediated diseases and found that both scenarios suppressed NLRP3 and reduced inflammation.